lely475/SoftCTM/README.md

 # SoftCTM: Cell detection by soft instance segmentation and consideration of cell-tissue interaction

 In this repository, you can find the source code to recreate our [Grand Challenge OCELOT 23](https://ocelot2023.grand-challenge.org/) **algorithm container**.
-It provides a pan-cancer (trained on kidney, head-and-neck, prostate, stomach, endometrium, and bladder samples) deep-learning model for detecting tumor and background cells in H&E images.
+It provides a multi-organ (trained on kidney, head-and-neck, prostate, stomach, endometrium, and bladder samples) deep-learning model for detecting tumor and background cells in H&E images.
 This makes it directly applicable for tasks such as tumor content estimation.

 We provide source code to:
 1. Run our algorithm on whole slide images.